blakermchale/URSA_PBVI/README.md

-This folder constains codes for point-based value iteration implemented for ursa application at a checkpoint described in https://arxiv.org/abs/1902.05644
+This folder constains codes for point-based value iteration implemented for ursa application at a checkpoint described in:

+Macheng Shen, Jonathan P How , Active Perception in Adversarial Scenarios using Maximum Entropy Deep Reinforcement Learning (https://arxiv.org/abs/1902.05644)

 Three algorithms are implemented: (1) normal point-based value iteration in belief space (rho-POMDP), reference: